stimutak/loopsleuth/README.md

 - **Shift+Click**: Selects a range of cards.
 - **Checkboxes**: Use checkboxes to select multiple, non-contiguous cards.
 This is the most reliable method for multi-select on all platforms.
 - **Cmd/Ctrl/Option+Click**: Not supported for multi-select on macOS browsers due to OS/browser limitations.
 Use checkboxes and shift+click instead.

+## 🚦 New Features (2024-06)

+- **Recent Scan Folders:** The scan form now includes a dropdown of your last 8 scanned folders (per user, stored in localStorage).
+Select a recent location or type a new one to scan.
+- **Database Selection:** A database dropdown in the header/sidebar lets you quickly switch between libraries.
+Add new DBs, persist your selection, and reload the app with the chosen DB (via ?db=... query param).
+All state and actions are scoped to the selected DB.
+- **Seamless Multi-Library Workflow:** The backend now supports per-request DB switching.
+You can scan, tag, review duplicates, and manage playlists in any selected DB without restarting the server.
+- **Duplicate Review Banner:** If any duplicates are flagged, a prominent banner appears in the grid view linking to the batch review UI.
+Resolve, merge, or ignore duplicates directly from the web UI.

+## 🚦 Onboarding & Workflow (2024-06)

+- **Switching Libraries:** Use the database dropdown to select or add a DB.
+The app reloads with the selected DB, and all actions (scan, tag, review) apply to that library.
+All DB names are validated for safety.
+- **Scanning Folders:** Use the scan form's combo dropdown to quickly select from recent folders or enter a new location.
+Recent folders are remembered per user.
+All scan folders are validated for existence and readability before scanning.
+- **Error Feedback:** Any error (invalid DB name, permission denied, scan in progress, etc.) is shown as a toast notification.
+No silent failures.
+- **Duplicate Review:** If flagged, review and resolve duplicates from the grid banner or the /duplicates page.
+Merge tags/playlists, keep, delete, or ignore as needed.